Boning1011/linux-renderfarm-docs/README.md

 After the MQ job runs successfully the actual jobs are created.
 This is where `PDG Path Map` take effect.
 Click "Load Path Map" button and make sure no duplicate path map(Not sure if it's a bug or me setting incorrectly, that button will create a duplicate line for mounted and UNC Windows path).
 In theory the redundancy should be handled automatically but it's not really working, and can cause ping-pong or houdini freeze directly.

-*Note: The path mapping zone should left unchecked, the `*` sign doesn't really apply to "all zones whether * or WIN or LINUX", but only the `*` zone*
+>*Note: The path mapping zone should left unchecked.
+The `*` sign doesn't really apply to "all zones whether * or WIN or LINUX", but only the `*` zone.*

 After this you should see hython launched and scene is opened in the log.

-*Unsolved Issue: Linux machine doesn't any environment virables or packages.
-If any custom node involve will result fail to cook.*
+---

-### Environment Variables:
+### Houdini Environment Variables:
 For complete environment variable list: https://www.sidefx.com/docs/houdini/ref/env.html

+While *packages* solution is recommend for multi-user scenario, examples below is for traditional `houdini.env`

 **Deadline needs these lines to work (Only on Linux):**
 ```